Progress Update as of March 11, 2022

 - The department added a summary of HB 1001 to the GFP website.

-- A “Frequently Asked Questions” section was added to the website to provide answers regarding the bill, meandered vs. nonmeandered lakes, process for closing nonmeandered waters, posting requirements and more information continues to be added to the site as process details become available.
+- A “Frequently Asked Questions” section was added to the website to provide answers regarding the bill, meandered vs. nonmeandered lakes, process for closing nonmeandered waters and posting requirements.

 - The department also added a list of meandered lakes to the website.
 Meandered lakes are not affected by HB 1001 and are open to recreational use by the public.

 - An online map shows the water bodies that have been legally closed.

-- Sites listed have been reviewed to ensure ownership.
+- Sites listed have been reviewed to verify ownership.

-- Sites have been investigated to ensure they are nonmeandered and not Section 8 lakes.
+- Sites have been investigated to ensure they are indeed nonmeandered and that they are not Section 8 lakes.

 - Section 8 lake landowners are notified of the GFP Commission petition process if they wish to close waters over their flooded property.

 The GFP Commission finalized administrative rules for marking closed waters at their November, 2017 meeting.

-- GFP will provide signs to landowners who wish to close nonmeandered waters creating consistent and easily recognizable markings.
-Similarly, the department provides 660’ Safety Zone signs to landowners who wish to mark hunting safety zones in rights-of-ways around their building sites.
+- GFP provides signs to landowners who wish to close nonmeandered waters, thus creating consistent and easily recognizable markings.
+This process is in line with the department providing 660’ Safety Zone signs to landowners who place hunting safety zones in rights-of-ways around their building sites.

 - The marking requirements include the following: